-4.1 - Use of estimates and assumptions in the preparation of the consolidated financial statements for the year
+4.1 - Use of estimates and assumptions in the preparation of the financial statements

-The preparation of the consolidated financial statements requires the recourse to estimates and assumptions that may determine significant effects on the values recognised in the balance sheet and in the income statement, as well as the information provided in the financial statements.
+The preparation of the financial statements requires the recourse to estimates and assumptions that may determine significant effects on the values recognised in the balance sheet and in the income statement, as well as the information provided in the financial statements.
 The preparation of these estimates involves the use of available information and the adoption of subjective assessments, based also on past experience, in order to formulate reasonable assumptions for the recognition of operational transactions.
 By their nature estimates and assumptions used may vary from year to year and, therefore, it cannot be excluded that in future years the current values recognised could vary due to the change in the subjective valuations used.
 The main cases where subjective estimates and assessments are used include:

-- the quantification of impairment of receivables and, in general, of other financial assets; - the determination of fair value of financial instruments to be used for the purposes of the information provided in the financial statements; - the use of valuation models for the recognition of fair value of financial instruments unlisted in active markets; - the definition of recovery plans for both the "POCI and non-POCI" receivables and receivables measured at amortised cost; - the quantification of personnel provisions and provisions for risks and charges; - estimates and assumptions on the recoverability of deferred tax assets.
+- the determination of fair value of financial instruments to be used for the purposes of the information provided in the financial statements; - the use of valuation models for the recognition of fair value of financial instruments unlisted in active markets; - the definition of recovery plans for both the POCI and receivables measured at amortised non-POCI cost, as a result of which the losses/reversals of the same are defined; - the quantification of personnel provisions and provisions for risks and charges; - estimates and assumptions on the recoverability of deferred tax assets.

-The description of the accounting policies applied on the main financial statement aggregates provides additional information on the subjective assumptions and assessments used in the preparation of these consolidated financial statements.
+The description of the accounting policies applied on the main financial statements aggregates provides additional information on the subjective assumptions and assessments used in the preparation of these financial statements.
 Lastly, it is noted that the parameters and the information used for the verification of the values referred to in the previous paragraphs are, therefore, influenced by the particularly uncertain macroeconomic and market scenario, which could undertake rapid changes that cannot be predicted at this point, with consequent effects on the financial statements values.